Steffen Frey

 Chapter in the book In Situ Visualization for Computational Science (Publisher: Springer)

-This chapter discusses trade-offs and parameter tuning in in situ visualization, with an emphasis on rendering quality and workload distribution.
 Four different use cases are analyzed with respect to the characteristics of configuration changes, and the design as well as dynamic adaptation choices following from this.
 First, the performance impact of load balancing and resource allocation variants on the simulation and the visualization is investigated using the visualization framework MegaMol.
 Its loose coupling scheme and architecture enable minimally invasive in situ operation without impacting the stability of the simulation with (potentially) experimental visualization code.
 Second, Volumetric Depth Images (VDIs) are considered: a compact, view-dependent intermediate representation that can efficiently be generated and used for a posteriori exploration.
 A study of their inherent trade-offs regarding size, quality, and generation time provides the basis for parameter optimization.
 Third, streaming for remote visualization allows a user to monitor the progress of the simulation and to steer visualization parameters.
 Compression settings are adapted dynamically based on predictions via convolutional neural networks across different parts of images to achieve high frame rates for high-resolution displays like powerwalls.
 Fourth, different performance prediction models for volume rendering address offline scenarios (like hardware acquisition planning) as well as dynamic adaptation of parameters and load balancing.
 Finally, the chapter concludes by summarizing overarching approaches and challenges, and discussing the potential role that adaptive approaches can play in increasing the efficiency of in situ visualization.

 Visual Analysis of Structure Formation in Cosmic Evolution